-Buttermere really comes into it’s own during autumn.
-On the western side of the lake the lower flanks of High Crag and High Stile are cloaked with trees.
+Buttermere really comes into its own during autumn.
+On the western side of the lake, the lower flanks of High Crag and High Stile are cloaked with trees.
 As it is one of the smaller lakes the water is often calm and still early in the day.
 This creates a magnificent mirror effect and the famous pines to the north of the lake are reflected in all their glory.
 The walk around Buttermere can take as little as 2 hours but you should really linger a while and enjoy it.

 Langdale is a spectacular valley.
 The Langdale Pikes provide a stunning backdrop to this famous location that is eternally popular with walkers and climbers.
 Enjoy a simple stroll along the valley floor through fields and over old bridges.
 Finish up in the Old Dungeon Ghyll hotel and enjoy a pint in front of the roaring fire in the bar.

-Brothers Water is perfect for an early morning stroll.
+Brothers Water near Ullswater is perfect for an early morning stroll.
 There is something quite special about seeing the mist rising off the water as the day warms up.
 Start from Cow Bridge where there is parking and walk along the side of the water with Low Wood on your right.
 Low Wood is dotted with wizened old trees with gnarly branches and roots.
-In the early morning light it can look quite spectacular.
+In the early morning light, it can look quite spectacular.